Caiit/RL_project/README.md

 # RL_project
-Project for the Reinforcement Course
+Project for the Reinforcement Learning Course